n0rdy/n0rdy-blog/content/posts/20250121/okta-bcrypt-lessons-for-better-apis.md

 tags: ["api", "security", "opinion", "bcrypt"]
 ---

 Hello there!
-If you follow tech news, you might have heard about the [Okta security incident](https://trust.okta.com/security-advisories/okta-ad-ldap-delegated-authentication-username/) that was reported at 1st of November.
+If you follow tech news, you might have heard about the [Okta security incident](https://trust.okta.com/security-advisories/okta-ad-ldap-delegated-authentication-username/) that was reported on 1st of November.
 The TLDR of the incident was this:

 > The Bcrypt algorithm was used to generate the cache key where we hash a  combined string of userId + username + password.
 Under a specific set of conditions, listed below, this could allow users to authenticate by  providing the username with the stored cache key of a previous  successful authentication.